Scholarships Available

 - Must have been active in the athletic program in high school or as a participant in a sport, assistant to a coach, or interest in home economics

-Four-year renewable scholarship to be awarded to a graduating senior from Fremont High School
+To be awarded to a graduating senior from Fremont High School

 - Demonstrated financial need